abednarik/salt-elk-demo/README.md

 - After salt completes server provisioning Elasticsearch and Kibana should be running.
 Launch a Browser and go to **http://localhost:5601/status#/** to check Kibana status.
-If you see *Status: Green* Kibana is ready to be configured.
-Once filebeat is up and running we need to set the index pattern to make Kibana able to show logs.
-Will do this later.
+If you see **Status: Green** Kibana is ready to be configured.
+Once filebeat is up and running we need to set the index pattern to make Kibana able to read Elasticsearc indexes and show logs.
+Will do this later once filebeat is running in **client** instance.

-- Now we need to setup filebeat in **client** server. running
+- Now we need to setup filebeat in **client** server.
+Run the following command in **monitor** instance:

   `sudo salt client state.highstate`

 Now we should have filebeat installed and running.

-- Go back to Kibana and just enter *filebeat-** instead of *logstash-**.
+- Go back to Kibana **http://localhost:5601/** and just enter **filebeat~-** instead of the default one **logstash-**.

 Everything should be working now.
-If you want to generate some logs run a few commands to install a few packages
+At this point */var/log/messages* from **client** instance are sent to Elasticsearch.
+If you want to generate some logs run a few commands to install a few packages.
+For example:

   `sudo salt 'client' pkg.install vim`